About Us

 The author Godfrey Harold Hardy was a British Mathematicians born on "Cranleigh, England".
 He studied at "Winchester College" and "Trinity College, Cambridge", later becoming a lecturer and fellow at Cambridge.
 Hardy is known for his rigorous approach to "mathematical analysis" and pure mathematics.
 His expertise includes "integration of functions", "number theory", and mathematical theory development.
 He collaborated with Srinivasa Ramanujan and introduced methods like the Hardy–Littlewood circle method.
 His works, including *Integration of Functions of a Single Variable*, are valued for their clarity, precision, and impact on "mathematics education", guiding generations of students in advanced calculus and analysis.

-Principles of Differential and Integral Calculus - PDF
+Elementary Course Integral Calculus - Daniel Murry PDF

 .